JohnBinford/AppleWood-Pointe/Ralph.md

   - Others indicated that we choose from tools offered by others.
 - "Leadership" recently met to dicuss tools and other issues (Power for example.)
   - After a lot of thought and examination, they created a list of large shop tools to recommend.
-    - The recommended items are highlighted with green text in the descriptions below.
+    - The recommended items are highlighted with a green checkmark ✅ in the descriptions below.
+      - Note an example in Len-B's area for now...
     </br>
 *(Click a Pictiure for a High Definition Version!)*